guardian/prosemirror-elements/README.md

 We've found yalc useful in testing local changes to prosemirror-elements in applications that use it.

+**Note that only the library code needs to be tested in this way** — elements themselves (both data and UI) are defined in the consuming application.
+So if you're making changes to an element model, or its UI, you shouldn't need to use this approach!

 Setup:

 1. Install `yalc` globally with `npm i yalc -g` or `yarn global add yalc`.